niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### fund
-15. `bos fund`: Lets you make a signed transaction to an address and a specific amount to spend your onchain funds.
+Lets you make a signed transaction to an address and a specific amount to spend your onchain funds.
   - Arguments:
     - `address`: Enter the address you're funding.
     - `amount`: Enter the amount you're funding.